ansimun/devharbor/README.md

 ## Operations
 ### init
       Initialize a new project and create new image.
+      By default the dockerfile 'Dockerfile' or '*.dockerfile' from the current working directory is taken unless the file is not explicitely specified with -f.
 ### start
     Start or attach to container.
 ### remove